 Google Search Console is a free platform that helps marketers and SEO specialists track and analyze their SEO performance.
 Users can also identify and troubleshoot technical and page performance issues in order to make their website more search-engine friendly.

 Not only is the platform completely free to use, but it is also the most comprehensive, real-time SEO dataset available anywhere.

+There are several reasons why regularly using GSC isan essential part of any comprehensive digital marketing strategy.
 Google has continually iterated on their Search Console platform to improve dashboard features while also providing comprehensive search engine performance data.

 So although different features have been added and tweaked over the years, the goal of the platform has remained the same: to give business owners, marketers, and SEO specialists direct guidance on how to elevate their SEO performance—from both a content and technical standpoint.

 At a high level, here’s how to use Google Search Console for SEO:

 These actions are all essential to not only understanding your SEO performance but improving it as well.
 And good SEO is paramount to a wide range of marketing goals and objectives, like increasing traffic and conversions, improving your reputation, understanding your audience, and increasing your online presence.

 Are you missing SEO opportunities?
 Find out fast with the free LOCALiQ website grader!

 Many digital marketers rely on popular SEO platforms like Ahrefs and SEMrush to gather important information about their keyword rankings.
 These tools are helpful for understanding your performance in relation to competitors, but because they scrape the SERPs to gather keyword ranking data, the information can be incomplete and backdated.